 '''

-call EvaluateLC ( lc, results, sum, selected, seg< , child> );
+call EvaluateLC ( lc. results, sum, selected, seg<, child>);

 '''

+The EvaluateLC call evaluates linear constraints.
 The inputs to the EvaluateLC subroutine are as follows:

-lcis a two-dimensional array representing the linear constraints.
+lc is a two-dimensional array representing the linear constraints.

 results is a numeric array to receive the magnitude of the constraint violation for each linear constraint.